 What to Know Before Buying Cheap CS2 Gloves

 In the budget segment of CS2, it’s best to focus primarily on BS/FT/WW condition, as these directly determine the entry price.
-For gloves, “cheapest” almost never means “worse”—it’s usually a higher float and noticeable wear, which lowers the price.
+For gloves, “cheapest” almost never means “worse”.
+It’s usually a higher float and noticeable wear, which lowers the price.
 At the same time, many popular options, even in inexpensive condition, still look stylish in-game and complement the loadout well.

-As of May 2026, the budget starts at approximately $38 for the Hydra Gloves | Mangrove in BS/FT, while the most affordable but still interesting options reach the upper end of the spectrum, reaching approximately $100 for the Driver Gloves | Overtake in BS.
+As of June 2026, the budget starts at approximately $34 for the Hydra Gloves | Mangrove in FT, while the most affordable but still interesting options reach the upper end of the spectrum, reaching approximately $100 for the Driver Gloves | Overtake in BS.
 It is in this range that you can find the best cheap gloves today for players for value appearance but don’t want to overpay for minimum float.

 The market situation is also worth considering.
 A New Dead Hand Terminal glove collection was released in March, featuring 22 new glove skins.
 Due to increased supply, some previously released gloves may soon become cheaper.
 This is due to the fact that a new collection always attracts increased attention from collectors, as well as the price can be adjusted as the supply increases.